Rl16193/GunViolence_US/README.md

 ## Conclusion

-1. Main Factors contributing to Gun Violence are population diversity, population distribution, income, employment and social welfare.
+1. The trend observed is that states with
 2. Religious factors and happiness index can also be considered into the study to improve the clusters.
-3. The elbow curve for K-means cluster gives us a value of 5.
-On creating 5 clusters we observe data the algorithm classifies Alaska and Hawaii into one cluster, preferably for being outliers to the data collected and analyzed.
+3.The elbow curve for K-means cluster gives us a value of 4.
+4. On creating 4 clusters we observe that the algorithm grouped Alaska and Hawaii into one cluster, preferably for being outliers to the data collected and analyzed.
+Area, denisty, population and income statistics do not follow the trend observed in the rest of the states.
+5. The remaining clusters were for states with low - high gun related violence.